Whatapalaver/100_Days_of_Code/README.md

 - [Round 2](https://github.com/Whatapalaver/100_Days_of_Code/blob/master/r2-log.md) covered the 99 days of my Makers bootcamp experience.
 From the pre-course to graduation day.
 - [Round 1](https://github.com/Whatapalaver/100_Days_of_Code/blob/master/r2-log.md) This was my initial foray into 100 Days of Code.

+RD45 Tues 27th August
+---

+Fathomed out how to solve my DISTINCT problem this morning.
+It turned out to be an issue with our version of PG_Search.
+It was well documented in the github issues pages as well as a nifty workaround to bring the ORDER BY field into the SELECT statement.
+Nice easy win after a couple of days of struggle.

+Also discovered [Fast AI](https://course.fast.ai/) a Deep Learning course for coders using jupyter workbooks and (in my case) google collab.
+Now I just need to find a way to sneak 10 hours of Python training into each week so I can become an ML afficionado.

 RD44
 ---